project-koku/koku/README.rst

 If you want to interact with the Postgres database from a GUI:

  1. Copy the `pgadmin_servers.json.example` into a `pgadmin_servers.json` file and if necessary, change any variables to match your database.
- 2. `docker-compose up` causes pgAdmin to run on http://localhost:8432
+ 2. `docker compose up` causes pgAdmin to run on http://localhost:8432
  3. In the login screen, the default login email is `postgres`

 Side note: The `pgadmin_servers.json` file uses [pgadmin servers.json syntax](https://www.pgadmin.org/docs/pgadmin4/development/import_export_servers.html#json-format)